 - Dedicate a share of your efforts to the greater good.

 The natives of this land embodied everything we now pontificate as mindful.
 They lived intentionally and from the heart.
-Rite and ritual were used to honor the most natural of processes, including death and coming of age; things modern society has “progressed beyond.”
-Ditto the morals and values they passed down.
-A favorite story, inscribed on posters and pillows riddled about my house, goes like this:
+The used rite and ritual to honor the most natural processes, like death and coming of age, both of which modern society has “progressed beyond.”
+So it goes for the the morals and values they passed down.
+A favorite story, inscribed on posters and pillows about my house, goes like this:

 The Tale of Two Wolves